MasterCloudApps-Projects/shopping-api-gateway/README.md

 ## Contributing
 To contribute to this project have in mind:
 1. It was developed using [TBD](https://trunkbaseddevelopment.com/), so only main branch exists, and is necessary that every code pushed to remote repository is ready to be deployed in production environment.
 2. In order to ensure the right style and code conventions, and that code to commit and push is ok, this project use __pre-commit and pre-push git hooks__.
+   This is implemented using [githook-maven-plugin](https://mvnrepository.com/artifact/io.github.phillipuniverse/githook-maven-plugin/1.0.5).
+    * **pre-commit:** This hook run [maven-checkstyle-plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/) and tests, and if fails, changes can't be committed.
+    * **pre-push:**
    > TODO
 4. The API First approach was used, so please, if is necessary to modify API, in first place you must modify and validate [openapi definition](./api/openapi.yml), and later, perform the code changes.
 5. Every code you modify or add must have a test that check the right behaviour of it (As a future task we'll add sonar to ensure there is a minimum coverage).